Jflinchum/discord-react-bot/README.md

 !changeIcon [<url>/<attachment>]
 - Changes the server icon to the image using the url or the attachment.
 Restricted to admins only

+!chart [pats]
+- Generates a chart for all pats on the server.
+Only lists the top 5

 [!help/!h]
 - Displays this help screen!
 ```